braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/manage_app_group/email_settings.md

 To learn more about email best practices, refer to [Managing email subscriptions][7].

-## Custom unsubscribe page
+## Custom pages

+### Unsubscribe

 Braze lets you set a **Custom Unsubscribe Page** with your own HTML.
-This page will be viewable once a user has selected to unsubscribe from the bottom of an email.
-This feature is great if you want your branding and message to remain consistent throughout your user lifecycle.
+This page will appear once a user has selected to unsubscribe from the bottom of an email.

-![Composing a Custom Unsubscribe page for emails.][3]
+![][3]

 Note that this page should be less than 750KB.
 Learn more about best practices for email list management in [Managing email subscriptions][7].

-## Custom opt-in page
+### Opt-in

 You can create a custom opt-in page using your own HTML.
 This feature is great if you want your branding and message to remain consistent throughout your user lifecycle.

-![Composing a Custom Opt-In page for emails][4]

-Requirements:

-- Must provide your own HTML for this feature.
+![][4]

-- Unsubscribe pages should be less than 750KB.
+Note that this page should be less than 750KB.
 Learn more about best practices for email list management in [Managing email subscriptions][7].

 ## Email open tracking pixel